 Our Pebble Tossers community is special.
-We are proud to connect our 70 nonprofit partners with thousands of our volunteers.
+We are proud to connect our 70 nonprofit partners and serving from home projects with thousands of our volunteers.

 For the immediate future, due to the COVID-19 pandemic, the majority of in-person service projects have been suspended; however our nonprofit partners and the people they serve are still in need of us all.
 To view upcoming volunteer opportunities, please visit our Service Calendar.

 Updated: May 18th, 12:00pm – bookmark this page as it is updated daily

 What are you looking for?

 |serve at home||serve with social distancing|

 |discussion resources||continued learning|